Chaitanya2540/AutoSchedular/README.md

 ```

 The `availability` field represents the availability of the engineer for each timeslot on each day of the week.
 If the value is `true`, the engineer is available during that timeslot; if it's `false`, they are not available.

+Sure, here's the updated README:

+## Dependencies

+The project uses the following dependencies:

+1. `json-rules-engine`: A JSON-based rules engine that executes when certain criteria are met.
+2. `fs`: A built-in Node.js file system module for handling file I/O operations.

+## Error Handling

+You might encounter a message saying "Job ${job.id} could not be assigned to any engineer."
+This message means that there was no engineer available with the required skills, at the needed time, who is close enough to the job site.

+## Extending the Project

+If you wish to add more rules or modify the existing rules for job assignment, you can do so in the `scheduleJob` function.
+This is where the logic for determining the eligibility of an engineer for a job is defined.

+## Output

+The program logs messages to the console for each job, indicating which engineer (if any) the job was assigned to, and when.
+If a job could not be assigned to any engineer, it logs a message indicating this.

+---